Bob Geldof: Band Aid

 In 1984, Geldof responded to a BBC News report from Michael Buerk about the famine in Ethiopia by mobilising the pop world to do something about the images he had seen.
 With Midge Ure of Ultravox he wrote "Do They Know It's Christmas?" in order to raise funds.
-The song was recorded in a single day at Sarm West Studios in Notting Hill, London on 25 November 1984 by various artists performing under the name of Band Aid.
+The song was recorded in a single day at Sarm West Studios in Notting Hill, London on 25 November 1984, by various artists performing under the name of Band Aid.

-In its first week of release, the single became the UK's fastest-seller of all time, entering the UK Singles Chart at number one and staying there for five weeks, becoming the Christmas number one of 1984.
-It went on to sell over 3 million copies, making it the biggest-selling single in UK history up to that point, a title it held for almost 13 years.
+In its first week of release, the single became the UK's fastest-seller of all time.
+It entered the UK Singles Chart at number one and stayed there for five weeks, becoming the Christmas number one of 1984.
+It sold over three million copies, making it the biggest-selling single in UK history up to that point, a title it held for almost 13 years.
 The single was also a major US hit, peaking at number 13 on the Billboard Hot 100 and selling an estimated 2.5 million copies in the US by January 1985.
-Worldwide the single would eventually sell 11.7 million copies.
-Following this massive success, preparations were started for the biggest rock concerts the world had ever seen, the following summer.
+The single sold 11.7 million copies worldwide.

 New versions of "Do They Know It's Christmas?" were recorded in 1989 and 2004.
 In November 2014, Geldof announced that he would be forming a further incarnation of Band Aid, to be known as Band Aid 30, to record an updated version of the charity single, with the proceeds going to treat victims of the Ebola virus in West Africa.